/* * external links open in new window */

 Budget Meals in Chiang Mai Under 100 Baht / $3 USD

 Moo Ping Khun Por – This breakfast and lunch spot in Nimman serves up one of my favorite Thai dishes — moo ping (grilled pork usually in coconut milk) and khao niew (sticky rice).
 They also have chicken as well.
-This was a post-pandemic discovery that I’m obsessed with.
 27 Nimmana Haeminda Rd Lane 11

-Anchan Noodle – This local spot is famous for blue noodles, which get their color from butterfly pea tea.
+Anchan Noodle – This local spot is famous for blue noodles, which get the hue from butterfly pea tea.
 The noodles are served with a variety of meat choices and spicy dipping sauce.
 Only open for breakfast and lunch.
 19/1 Siri Mangkalajarn Rd Lane 9.

 Ming Kwan Vegetarian Restaurant – The vegan khao soi might just be my favorite khao soi in town (and I’m not vegan!)!
 This spot is budget-friendly and super tasty.
 I also recommend the veggie Northern Thai sausage!
 98 Rachadamnoen Rd Soi 4 (Near Wat Phra Sing)